 Another cool feature of the XS’s camera, is facial landmarking.
 This lets you reduce red-eye, and adjust the shades of an image, ensuring you’ll always look snazzy in a selfie - and, y’know, get some moody lookin’ black and whites of forests.

 Oh, and you can even adjust the clarity of the background of an image, after a picture has been taken AND record videos in 4K.
 Pretty impressive stuff.

-Good news for music lovers; the XS boasts wider stereo sound, along with four built-in mics with super-duper sound quality.
-This will let you record gigs, and listen back in premium sound quality, not to mention enhance your games and movies experience to whole new level.
+Good news for music lovers; the XS now boasts even better sound quality than ever before, and the phone's four built-in mics mean you can record gigs and listen back to the highest sound quality.
+Indeed, this should also take your games and movies experience to whole new level.

 Thanks to Apple’s sturdy new chip, the new XS can provide a whopping 512GB worth of storage, enough for two hundred thousand photos!

-That said, if 512GB is a little too much room for you, there's also 128GB and 64GB versions of the SX available.
+That said, if 512GB is a little too much room for you, there's also 128GB and 64GB versions of the XS available.

 Apple has improved its FaceID facial recognition technology on the XS.
 The True Depth Camera system will let you unlock the phone and check notifications without touching the screen, use Apple Pay, and access secure apps.
 Yup, we’re impressed!